 In the wake of Credit Suisse’s revelations, the price of the Bank’s ADRs declined from a close of $16.69 on February 3, 2016 to a close of $14.89 on February 4, 2016—an 11% drop that wiped out approximately $230 million in market capitalization.

-The case is styled: City of Birmingham Firemen’s and Policemen’s Supplemental Pension System v.
-Credit Suisse Group AG, et al., Case No. 1:17-cv-10014, U.S. District Court, Southern District of New York
+The case name is: City of Birmingham Firemen’s and Policemen’s Supplemental Pension System v.
+Credit Suisse Group AG, et al., Case No. 1:17-cv-10014, U.S. District Court, Southern District of New York.